Adjuntas, Puerto Rico: Climate

 Adjuntas features a tropical rainforest climate that borders on a subtropical highland climate.
 While the town technically features a tropical rainforest climate, due to its high elevation, the climate is noticeably cooler than the norm for this climate category.
 Summers are warm (83°-85 °F) in the daytime and mild at nighttime (60°-63 °F).

 Meanwhile, winters are moderately warm with cool temperatures at night.
 During daytime, high temperatures are around 79 °F in the town and 68 °F in the nearby mountains.
-Winter night temperatures are between in the 55 °F and 60 °F range, but after cold fronts temperatures can drop down to 45 °F. Adjuntas' summer climate is comparable to higher altitude locations near the equator (albeit with warmer winters), such as Medellin, while its winters are comparable to higher latitude locations at the limit of the tropics such as West Palm Beach.
+Winter night temperatures are between in the 55 °F and 60 °F range, but after cold fronts temperatures can drop down to 45 °F. Adjuntas' summer climate is comparable to higher altitude locations near the equator (albeit with warmer winters), such as Medellín, while its winters are comparable to higher latitude locations at the limit of the tropics such as West Palm Beach.

 Demographics

 In 2020, Adjuntas had a population of 18,020.

 80% of the per capita income of Adjuntas is a product of agriculture.
 In 2010, unemployment hit 20.2%.
 According to mayor, Jaime Barlucea, it decreased to 18.7 in 2011.
 However, according to the Department of Employment of Puerto Rico, it increased to 21.3.

 The municipality of Adjuntas previously formed the Adjuntas Micropolitan Statistical Area, and it has been included in the Ponce Metropolitan Statistical Area since the 2020 US Census.